-A couple of weeks ago I received a comment on this blog after I wrote about a really bad day I was having.
-The comment had to do with the struggle we all feel between spending our money, and saving it.
+I recently received a comment after I wrote about a really bad day I was having.
+The comment had to do with the struggle we all feel between saving and spending our money.
 The comment made me ask myself, “How do you know when it’s right to spend your money, and when you should save your money?”

 The comment read: